commerce-docs/devdocs-for-tests/install-gde/prereq/apache.md

 The following sections discusses how to install or upgrade Apache:

 *  Install Apache
-*  Upgrade to Apache 2.4 on Ubuntu 12 to use PHP 5.6 or PHP 7
+*  Upgrade to Apache 2.4 on Ubuntu 12 to use PHP 7+

 ### Installing Apache on Ubuntu 16, 14, or 12 {#install-prereq-apache-ubuntu-install}

 {% collapsible Click to show/hide content %}
-To install the default version of Apache (Ubuntu 14, 16&mdash;Apache 2.4, Ubuntu 12&mdash;Apache 2.2):
+To install the default version of Apache (Ubuntu 14, 16---Apache 2.4, Ubuntu 12---Apache 2.2):

 1. Install Apache